 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 20 online courses tafe sa courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 online courses tafe sa courses in 2026, ranging from Certificate IV to Master's Degree.
 You can study online courses tafe sa fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Graduates can progress into roles such as IT Support Technician, Information Systems Officer, or Information Systems Manager.
+Courses typically take 6 months to 3 years to complete.
+Graduates often move into roles such as Care Worker, Disability Support Coordinator, Manager or Team Leader, with some courses eligible for fee-free TAFE, VET Student Loans or state-subsidised places.

 Displaying 20 of 20 courses